GoogleCloudPlatform/community/tutorials/automl-tables-model-export/index.md

 Now you're ready to train a model on the dataset.

-You'll train a model to predict ride duration given all the other dataset inputs, so you'll train a [regression](https://cloud.google.com/automl-tables/docs/problem-types) model.
+For this example, you train a model to predict ride duration given all the other dataset inputs, so you train a [regression](https://cloud.google.com/automl-tables/docs/problem-types) model.

 For this example, enter a training budget of 1 hour, and include all available feature columns.